thibaut-probst/mtgdeckbuild/README.md

 * Filtering available to only consider decks including given deck names.
 * Filtering available to only consider decks over the last given months.
 * Two methods available to determine the quantity of the most used cards in the average deck: average quantity (default) or top chosen quantity.
+* Possibility to target a number of cards per section in the average deck based on the average number of cards per section in the analyzed decks while locking the lands section target.
 * Possibility to display a Maybeboard section with all the cards that are tied or minus a number (analyzed decks / 5) in terms of number of decks using them for main deck and sideboard.
 * Simple or detailed printing of the average decklist available.